Frequently asked questions...

 I have a recreational boat license – can I list my boat on Boatigo?

-Boatigo is designed to be used by recreational boat enthusiasts where the contributions you receive are not at a profit.
+Boatigo is designed to be used by recreational boat enthusiasts (enjoying their hobby) where the contributions you receive are not at a profit.
 This means that the total contributions you receive for a particular trip do not total to more than the cost to have the vessel out on the water.
 We encourage you to make your own enquiries with the relevant authorities regarding your boat licence and compliance requirements.Need assistance calculating running costs?

 Do I require insurance?